AntraTripathi74/Weather-app/README.md

-# Weather-app
-A simple weather app using OpenWeatherMap API
+A simple weather app in flutter using OpenWeatherMap API.